szunami/blog-1/bitvec/2021-04-16-addressing-bits.md

 {:data-contents="pointer"}

-This address is required to be a multiple of four, ending in `0`, `4`, `8`, or `8`.
+This address is required to be a multiple of four, ending in `0`, `4`, `8`, or `c`.
 Let’s finish by asking for the address of an eight-byte region:

 ```text
 0x00_00_7f_ff_26_fb_ef_88